The Silchester Field School: Excavation of the Iron Age and Roman town of Silchester

 This unique and exciting project is an urban excavation spanning the late Iron Age to sub-Roman occupation of a major British town.
 We are excavating the remains of wooden buildings and the properties behind these buildings, which contain rubbish pits and wells and provide information relating to diet, environment and lifestyle.
 Our website at www.reading.ac.uk/silchester provides further information.

-The sixteenth season at Silchester will take place between 2 July and 12 August 2012.
+The Silchester Field School will take place between 7 July to Saturday 16 August 2014.
 If you would like to apply for a place on this excavation, please visit: www.reading.ac.uk/sil-fs-apply.aspx

 Download the promotional flyer for this course: